-This “Significant Risk Phase” guidance is based on the latest information from the World Health Organization (WHO), the US Centers for Disease Control and Prevention (CDC) and other health authorities.
-It created in consultation with a team of global medical experts and with input from Special Olympics stakeholders.
+This “Low Risk Phase” guidance is based on the latest information from the World Health Organization (WHO), the US Centers for Disease Control and Prevention (CDC) and other health authorities.
+It has been created in consultation with a team of global medical experts and with input from Special Olympics stakeholders.
 This guidance is above the local and state levels because of the high risk of COVID-19 to our athletes.

-During this “Return to Play – Significant Risk Phase”, Special Olympics Rhode Island will be functioning under the State of Rhode Island Reopening Regulations for event size and risk mitigation along with the additional Special Olympics, Inc guidelines for screening, mask wearing, social distancing and hygiene protocol.
+During this “Return to Play – Low Risk Phase”, Special Olympics Rhode Island will be functioning under the State of Rhode Island Reopening Regulations for event size and risk mitigation along with the additional Special Olympics, Inc guidelines for screening, mask wearing, social distancing and hygiene protocol.

 Special Olympics has prepared a list of frequently asked questions that you can reference on the topic of virus prevention and control.

 Special Olympics resources to help during the COVID-19 crisis.